peel/jrv/README.md

         regex is a required pattern property
   -d <directory> | --dir <directory>
-        directory that shall be scanned for filenames --help
+        directory that shall be scanned for filenames -b <basename> | --base-name <basename>
+        use a defined file basename instead of generated one --help
         prints this usage text
 ```